 After the long months of winter, spring is synonymous with rebirth and resurrection.

-Officially the season of spring starts on 21 March and ends on 20 June.
-However, for meteorologists and many other people, spring starts on 1 March and ends on 31 May.
+Officially, the spring season starts on 21 March and ends on 20 June.
+However, for meteorologists and many others, spring starts on 1 March and ends on 31 May.

 Spring in France Calendar